Board of Directors

 Alain was elected to the Board in June 2017.

-Alain currently is Board Liaison to the National Student Assembly (NSA).
+Alain currently is Board Liaison to the National Student Assembly (NSA), and is a member of the Board Finance Committee.